Tinier than Thou

 In the real world at the time these stories take place, there were real ladies who practiced tight-lacing that had never before been achieved in recorded human history: the wasp waist.
 The invention of the Gibson Girl furthered this ideal, but tight-lacing gained a controversial reputation from it’s start.

-There are rumors that many of the famous Victorian images of wasp waists were victims of what we would call “Photoshopping,” where photographers would carefully shade away the sides of a woman’s figure with a charcoal pencil, much as modern magazines do to their cover models with computer software.
-Notice how in the above photo it is solid black around her waist, leading some to claim it was treated after the photo shoot.
 While this waist may look physically impossible, similar proportions could very well be real if the model had trained long enough!
 The corset came under fire from health critics, feminists, and institutions since tight lacing eventually alters the actual shape of the human body, rearranging where the body stores fat and reshaping the lower ribs.
 For the dedicated tightlacer/waist trainer, bodily changes do take place, though not to the level depicted in popular “anatomy” drawings from the era:

 Today, there are still women out there who have wasp waists, even pipe-stems!
 They are all real!
 For example, this corset model, nicknamed Spook, has a ghostly 14 inch pipe-stem waist at her smallest: